Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 *   **Genus Apps 2016.1**: Internet Explorer 11 is supported.
 *   **Genus Apps 2016.2**: Internet Explorer 11 is supported for all functionality areas except Analysis (Genus Discovery).
 We recommend using an evergreen browser.
 *   **Genus Apps 2017.1 and forward**: Support for Internet Explorer may be removed based on usage.
 You may have to use an evergreen browser.
+When something does not appear, or looks wrong, in Internet Explorer, but looks good in other browsers, the solution may be to do some adjustments to your web app model.
+See [here](../guidelines-and-best-practices/genus-web-and-internet-explorer-11.md) for more information.

 In general, support for operating systems and browsers with a market share of 5% or less is removed in the next release of our web client.